Guide

 The basic shape

 A back four, a double pivot of two holding midfielders, an attacking midfield band of three (two wide players flanking a number ten) and a lone striker.
-The formation is strongest defensively because of the double pivot, and it sits naturally in transition thanks to the ten and the wingers.
+The double pivot makes it hard to play through, and once the ball is won the ten and the two wingers give it three ready-made runners in transition.

 Key roles